dogonthehorizon/gah/README.md

 # gah!

-`gah` is a Github Actions CLI for the flumoxed developer.
+`gah` is a simple Github Actions CLI for the flumoxed developer.

+It aims to be simple by infering as much context as possible before making requests, while still allowing you to precisely define what information you need from the GitHub Actions API.
+The fully realized goal of `gah` is to provide straightforward workflow lifecycle management from jobs to secrets.

 ### What's in a Name?